AnalyzerREST/python-tradingview-ta/docs/usage.md

     exchange="EXCHANGE",
     screener="SCREENER",
     interval="INTERVAL"
+    timeout=10 # 10 seconds timeout
 )
 ```

 ## What do you need to know
 You need to know the exchange, symbol, screener, and interval to use this library.
-The following images shows some of them.
+The following images show some of them.

 ![](https://raw.githubusercontent.com/deathlyface/python-tradingview-ta/main/images/btcusd-example-annotated.png)